PHOENIXCONTACT/MORYX-Framework/Documentation/Platform/Bindings.md

     Branch = new Branch { Name = "Bob" }
 };
 name = resolver.Resolve(root); // Value of name = "Bob"

+// Setting the value
+resolver.Update(root, "Marie"); // Value of "root.Branch" = "Marie"
 ````

 ## IBindingResolver Chain
 Implementations of [IBindingResolver](@ref Marvin.Bindings.IBindingResolver) are build as a recursive double-linked list using their extended [IBindingResolverChain](@ref Marvin.Bindings.IBindingResolver) interface.
-Each link of the chain resolves a fragment of the string using the source object and passes the result to the next link calling the `Proceed()`-method inherited from [BindingResolverBase](@ref Marvin.Bindings.BindingResolverBase).
+Each link of the chain resolves a fragment of the string using the source object and passes the result to the next link.
+When updating a value the resolver chain is executed up to the last link and instead of calling `Resolve` on the last link, `Update` is invoked.

 The chain of resolvers is built by the [IBindingResolverFactory](@ref Marvin.Bindings.IBindingResolverFactory) by parsing the string and creating links token by token.
 A token is text fragement between two dots or an index like __name__ in `Parameters[name]`.
 Unlike XAML-binding not all tokens directly represent a property.
 An implementation of [IBindingResolverFactory](@ref Marvin.Bindings.IBindingResolverFactory) might define special keys or short-cuts.

 The platform provides a base class [BindingResolverBase](@ref Marvin.Bindings.BindingResolverBase) and four standard implementations of [IBindingResolver](@ref Marvin.Bindings.IBindingResolver).

 ### BindingResolverBase
 This base class implements the [IBindingResolverChain](@ref Marvin.Bindings.IBindingResolver) interface and should be used instead of implementing the interface manually.
-It provides a protected `Proceed`-method that continues invocation on the recursive chain.
+It provides an explicit `Resolve`-method that continues invocation on the recursive chain.
 If the object is `null` or this was the last link in the chain it returns the current value.

 A simple example for a custom resolver could resolve the type of an object.